simhanature/SHXMLParser/README.md

     </channel>

 Use the below code to get the Array of Dictionary Objects from an XML like the one above.
-There is no need to mention attributes names as they will be taken automatically.
+Attributes will be taken automatically.

 ``` objc
     SHXMLParser		*parser			= [[SHXMLParser alloc] init];